I forget how to do this PC stuff all the time, so I write about it to remember and hopefully help you out too.

-I received an Excel spreadsheet via email from a colleague, and I added two rows of data at the bottom of the page.
+I received an Excel spreadsheet via email from a colleague, and I added two rows of data to the bottom of the page.
 I went to print the spreadsheet, but the whole page would not print out.
-Everything would print, except the two rows that I added.
+Everything would print except the two rows that I added.

-There are a couple obvious options to fix this, but none was working.
-I tried "Page Set Up" and tried the "Adjust To" % settings, but that did not work.
-Since I only needed to print one page, I then tried the "Fit into 1 Pages Wide by 1 Pages Tall" and that didn't work either.
+There are a couple of obvious options to fix this, but nothing I attempted worked.
+I tried "Page Set Up" and the "Adjust To" % settings, but that did not work.
+Since I only needed to print one page, I then tried the "Fit into 1 Pages Wide by 1 Pages Tall," which didn't work either.
 For the life of me, I could not capture and print out the data I wanted.
-I also tried highlighting the entire spreadsheet area and then checking "Print Preview," but that didn't do squat either.
+I also tried highlighting the entire spreadsheet area and then checking "Print Preview," but that didn't help either.

 Here is the solution that ultimately wound up working for me.
 Hopefully, this applies to your problem as well.